The courses in this section are working towards the requirements for a baccalaureate degree at Texas Lutheran University

 Applicable Transfer Credit Hours

-This Transfer Advising Guide provides 68 college-level hours, of which 68 will transfer and apply towards the Texas Lutheran University business baccalaureate degree in Accounting.
+This Transfer Advising Guide provides 60 college-level hours, of which 55 will transfer and apply as EDUC 1300, 1 SCH of MATH 1442 and 1 SCH of SPAN 1411 will transfer, but will NOT be applicable towards the Texas Lutheran University baccalaureate degree in Nursing.

 Note: Texas Lutheran University requires all courses to be completed with a grade of “C” or better.

 Note: Texas Lutheran University requires an overall GPA of 3.0 required for admission to the nursing program and an overall GPA of 2.7 required for graduation from the nursing program.
 All degrees require a minimum of 124 hours.
 It is the responsibility of the student to fulfill all degree requirements.

 Note: For the Alamo Colleges District this transfer advising guide is field of study complete, but NOT core complete and NOT degree complete.

 A milestone course is a course that is critical for success in this program as determined by the Faculty of the Alamo Colleges District.

 § denotes THECB Field of Study Curriculum Course

 The Nursing FOS is charged with identifying and recommending to the Coordinating Board the block of courses which may be transferred to a general academic teaching institution for the Nursing degree program into which the student transfers.